NTSB: No distress signal was sent out following 2023 helicopter crash that killed two BRPD officers

 The report, released Tuesday, says the helicopter left the Baton Rouge Metropolitan Airport to assist in a West Baton Rouge Parish pursuit despite foggy and misty conditions.

 The helicopter began experiencing "erratic altitude and airspeed changes" on its way back to BTR after the chase was called off.
-It's unknown what caused the erratic behavior, but the helicopter crashed shortly after.
+It's unknown what caused the erratic behavior, but the helicopter crashed shortly afterward.

 Sgt.
 David Poirrier, 47, and Cpl.
 Scotty Canezaro, 38, were killed in the crash after being with the department for 17 years and 16 years, respectively.